 Plan ahead for video job interviews or meetings.
 You don't want to be scrambling at the last minute if you have a Skype call with an important boss or need to do a video job interview for a new position.
 For example, it's a good idea to put on an appropriate shirt or blouse for a video interview.
 Just because you're traveling, doesn't mean you don't need to dress the part.
 Make sure you read up on how to have a successful video interview, and take a few minutes to practice so you’re not scrambling to get ready when the call comes.

 Be flexible, but also upfront.
 When you’re communicating with professionals in other countries, you need to be aware of time zones and take into account whether you're really going to be able to get online at 4:30 a.m. local time to accommodate someone located halfway around the world.
 You should also be upfront about your accessibility.
 If you know you’re going to have difficulty connecting to the Internet from a certain location, or if you’re going to be in transit for a few days, let others know in advance.

 Be mindful of the time and date differences.
-Keep track of time zones so you don’t end up calling a potential employer or another important contact at 3 am without realizing it.
+Keep track of time zones, so you don’t end up calling a potential employer or another important contact at 3 a.m. without realizing it.
 Most smartphones allow you to set a clock for another time zone, or you can download an app to keep track.

 If you’re staying somewhere with a large time difference, you should factor in the discrepancy in dates, too.
 For example, when I was in Bali, I would wake up early Saturday morning with an extensive to-do list because it was only Friday afternoon in the United States and my boss and co-workers were wrapping up their workweek.
 Conversely, Mondays were a good time for me to get a head start, because it was only Sunday in the U.S.